Mixed electoral system: Mixed single vote (MSV)

+The RUP systems formerly used in Denmark and Iceland used a single vote, applicable both for the lower-tier constituencies - FPTP in the rural single-member constituencies, and list PR in the urban multi-member constituencies - and for the upper-tier national leveling seats (and in Denmark, also for the middle-tier regional leveling seats in rural areas).
+The implementation of RUP proposed in Canada foresees urban multi-member districts that use a single transferable vote, alongside single-member rural districts that are grouped in large multi-member regions; the rural districts and their corresponding regions.

 Double simultaneous vote (DSV)

 A simultaneous vote is a single vote that used in more than one elections held at once, which means it is not a typically regarded as a mixed system.

 List of countries using mixed systems

-The table below lists the countries that use a mixed electoral system for the first chamber of the legislature.
+The table below lists the countries that use a mixed electoral system for the primary (lower) chamber of the legislature.
 Countries with coexistence-based hybrid systems have been excluded from the table, as have countries that mix two plurality/majoritarian systems.
 (See also the complete list of electoral systems by country.)